Complying with the Air Cleaner Regulation: Frequently Asked Questions

 - Odor control in mausoleums, carried out by trained personnel, and provided no people are physically present.

 Ozone generators are not permitted for use in other applications because of the risk of exposure to unhealthy levels of ozone.
-Specifically, the use of air cleaners and/or ozone-generators in cannabis growing operations is not an exempted industrial use.

 7. What is an “in-duct system”?